Trade Advice Document

 This guidance is for England, Scotland and Wales

-Be aware that buying goods at one-day sales, from pop-up shops, pedlars or street traders can be a risk; you may not get the bargain you hoped for.
+Buying goods from one-day sales, pop-up shops, pedlars, or street traders can be risky.
+You may not get the bargain you expected, and your rights could be harder to enforce.

 When you buy goods from a trader, you are making a legally binding contract, which is covered by the Consumer Rights Act 2015.
 This law gives you rights and remedies against the trader if the goods are faulty, not fit for purpose or not as described.

-If you enter a contract because a trader misled you or because the trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress.
+If you enter a contract because a trader misled you or because the trader used an aggressive commercial practice, you have rights of redress.

 WHAT IS A ONE-DAY SALE?